ASSESSMENT & REVALUATION

 What about the Elderly Who May Be On Fixed Incomes or Situations Where Special Exemptions Might Occur?

 The Assessor is required by law to assess property and not the people who own it.
 As sympathetic as the Assessor may be, State law does not permit the Assessor to take matters of hardship into consideration.
 All property is appraised at fair market value and assessed at 70% of that value.
-There are, however, 2 Statutes (12-129b & 12-170d), which provide tax relief for qualifying low-income residents over the age of 65.
+There are, however, 2 Statutes (12-129b & 12-170d), which provide tax relief for qualifying low-income residents over the age of 65 or totally disabled.
 Other statues provide exemptions for those who are veterans, active duty, disabled, or blind.
 If you are now receiving an exemption it will be automatically deducted at tax billing time.
 You may consult with the Assessor about your qualification for tax relief.